Ahead of COP26 climate summit, world remains on a dangerous trajectory and financial pledges are falling short

 “There has been progress,” Sharma said, “but not enough.”

-He urged the biggest emitters to come forward with more ambitious commitments.

-The U.N. weather agency also released a sobering report on Monday, warning that concentrations of greenhouse gases in the atmosphere reached records in 2020 despite the economic slowdown caused by the coronavirus pandemic.
+The U.N. weather agency also released a sobering report Monday warning that concentrations of greenhouse gases in the atmosphere reached records in 2020, despite the economic slowdown caused by the coronavirus pandemic.

 “We are way off track,” said Petteri Taalas, secretary general of the World Meteorological Organization.
 “We need to revisit our industrial, energy and transport systems and whole way of life.”